-SHAKEN intermediate and end entity certificates must include a Certificate Policies Extension containing a single OID value that identifies the SHAKEN Certificate Policy established by the STI-PA.
+SHAKEN intermediate and end entity certificates shall include a Certificate Policies Extension containing a single OID value that identifies the SHAKEN Certificate Policy established by the STI-PA.
 The OID value is specified in the SHAKEN Certificate Policy document.

-SHAKEN end entity certificates must contain a TNAuthList extension as specified in [RFC 8226].
-The TNAuthList must contain a single SPC value.
+SHAKEN end entity certificates shall contain a TNAuthList extension as specified in [RFC 8226].
+The TNAuthList shall contain a single SPC value.

-The private key of a SHAKEN root or intermediate certificate must be used to sign SHAKEN certificates, and may be used to sign other items that are used internally by the STI-CA (i.e., internal CRLs).
-Likewise, the private key of a SHAKEN end entity certificate must only be used to sign PASSporTs, supported by SHAKEN-compliant authentication services (i.e., PASSporTs supporting the "shaken", "rph" and "div" extensions).
+The private key of a SHAKEN root or intermediate certificate shall be used to sign SHAKEN certificates, and may be used to sign other items that are used internally by the STI-CA (i.e., internal CRLs).
+Likewise, the private key of a SHAKEN end entity certificate shall only be used to sign PASSporTs, supported by SHAKEN-compliant authentication services (i.e., PASSporTs supporting the "shaken", "rph" and "div" extensions).

 SHAKEN certificate examples are provided in Appendix A.